 Program Overview

-The purpose of the Redwood Coast Energy Authority’s (RCEA) Non-Resource program is to overcome the barriers that affect the customers of our region and to lead customers to more comprehensive energy actions.
+The purpose of the Redwood Coast Energy Authority’s (RCEA) Non-Resource program is to overcome the barriers that affect the customers (PG&E Ratepayers) of our region and to lead customers to more comprehensive energy actions.
 Our primary objective is to support cost-effective resource acquisition program services to the Public sector and Hard-to-Reach (HTR) customers while growing local capacity.
 RCEA will leverage our unique presence in the community and incorporate non-resource program services seamlessly with the suite of overall demand side management offering to our customers.

 The three-year program will use a time and materials payment structure and be evaluated by key performance indicators.